-Determine the Collision Severity of small Unmanned Aircraft Systems (sUAS) in Flight Critical Zones of Manned Helicopter
+Determine the Collision Severity of sUAS in Flight Critical Zones of Manned Helicopter (A67_A11L.UAS.115)

 The Federal Aviation Administration’s (FAA) Center of Excellence for Unmanned Aircraft Systems, the Alliance for System Safety of UAS through Research Excellence (ASSURE), has conducted cutting-edge Unmanned Aircraft Systems (UAS) research on behalf of the FAA for a number of years.
 Specific to this statement of work is research conducted by Wichita State University (WSU), one of the 23 leading research institutions within ASSURE.
 Due to WSU’s National Institute for Aviation Research (NIAR) capabilities in virtual testing, NIAR has been the lead institution conducting all the FAA’s sUAS airborne collision research projects.
 This research is vital to supporting an initiative within the FAA’s Air Traffic Organization (ATO) to update their Safety Management System (SMS) Hazard Table for sUAS, which provides data on the severity and likelihood of airborne collisions when the FAA conducts related safety assessments.